fszymaniak/technical-blog/_posts/2023-02-26-Hello-Blog.md

 Suggestion and constuctive feedback are more then welcome in the comments!

 # Conclusion
-...
-> ship daily
 > done is better then perfect

-are two sentences which I am going to implement in this blog.
-Maybe daily blogging will be too much but each day I will try to prepare a piece of info for the next post.
+is a simple sentence which I am going to implement in this blog.
 Quality of content could be different depends on the topic itself but it is a part of the learning path!

 This is the way!